-As soon as a holiday breaks out in Iran, it attracts many Tehranians early in the morning into the mountains.
-So too our Professors Fahrhad Solemani.
-Mariyam Kalvand, Jörg Winde and I decided to follow them into nature.
+As soon as a holiday arrives in Iran, it attracts many Tehranians early in the morning into the mountains.
+So too, our Professors Fahrhad Solemani.
+Mariyam Kahvand, Jörg Winde and I decided to follow them into nature.

 We made our way from Darakeh Village where we had an unforgettable photographic encounter: